|Altrincham Electric Railway Preservation Society|

 The Society, also known as AERPS, was formed in 1970 to save some of the MSJ&AR 1931 'Altrincham Electric' multiple units.
 These were replaced by the 1959 designed (AM4, later known as class 304) 25kV AC units introduced from 1960 onwards.

 A few months after their withdrawal, two centre trailer coaches were purchased by the AERPS for preservation.
 They were moved to the Yorkshire Dales Railway (now Embsay & Bolton Abbey Railway) at Embsay near Skipton.
-Their arrival enabled the line to introduce a passenger service.
-After several years, the air braked coaches which lacked vacuum braking, could no longer be used on passenger trains.
-Stored in the open, their condition soon began to deteriorate.
 In 1983 the coaches were transferred to the Midland Railway Centre (now Midland Railway-Butterley) at Butterley in Derbyshire.
-More information on the Coaches page.
+See the Coaches page for more information.

 The partially restored coach is undergoing further work.
 The other coach can be visited at the Midland Railway-Butterley.